marschmi/git_swc_wise/git_lesson.md

 # Why version control?

 1. **Nothing that is committed to version control is ever lost.** Since all old versions of files are saved, it’s always possible to go back in time to see exactly who wrote what on a particular day, or what version of a program was used to generate a particular set of results.

+#### This prevented me from losing my analysis two separate times when my computer crashed!

 2. As we have this record of who made what changes when, **we know who to ask if we have questions later on**, and, if needed it, **revert to a previous version,** much like the “undo” feature in an editor.
 3. When several people collaborate in the same project, it’s possible to accidentally overlook or overwrite someone’s changes: **the version control system automatically notifies users whenever there’s a conflict between one person’s work and another’s.**

-Teams are not the only ones to benefit from version control: lone researchers can benefit immensely.
+Teams are not the only ones to benefit from version control: **lone researchers can benefit immensely**.
 Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

 **Do you want to be your own friend in a year?**